Niv Sarig PhD

 (HiTech\Engineering, Economics\Investments, Mathematical research and consulting etc...)."

-As a senior algorithm developer at Optibus inc. I research an develop cutting edge optimization algorithms in Optibus SAS product.
-We helping public transportation operators to reduce OPEX and improve operations and transportation planning.
+As a senior algorithm developer at Optibus inc. I research and develop cutting edge optimization algorithms in Optibus SAS product.
+We are helping public transportation operators to reduce OPEX and improve operations and transportation planning.
 Optibus is a young Israeli startup expanding rapidly, its market share keep on growing and growing (and the sky is the limit in that aspect) thanks to our cutting edge algorithms that win competitors in quality and in performance (Big time!).

 As a path finding group member at Nova I was part of an exclusive team of ~10 PhD Colleagues all are in physics\engineering.
 As the only Mathematician I brought a different point of view to algorithms, modeling and general approaches on the new aspects being researched in the team (being led by Nova's CTO).